Debjanir Rannaghar

 %Malai Kofta recipe Debjanir Rannaghar (1)

-The basic of preparing kofta is first to make small balls using a protein (vegetarian or non-vegetarian), some spices, and herbs.
+The basis of preparing kofta is first to make small balls using a protein (vegetarian or non-vegetarian), some spices, and herbs.
 Serve these fried balls in a tomato-based gravy with a creamy texture.
 The gravy is subtle as well as flavorful and makes an amazing side.

-Like for all Indian preparations, the quality of spices used makes a huge difference in the taste, aroma, and flavor of the final dish.
+Like all Indian preparations, the quality of spices used makes a huge difference in the taste, aroma, and flavor of the final dish.
 You must source your herbs and spices from a trusted source to ascertain an excellent end product.
-I prefer to use fresh produces as much as possible.
+I prefer to use fresh produce as much as possible.

-Also, kofta curry should have a nice creamy texture, which can only be achieved by blending the ingredients really well with a great blender.
+Also, kofta curry should have a nice creamy texture, which can only be achieved by blending the ingredients well with a great blender.
 Besides that, you need to have a good, safe pan for the gravy.
 Copper, aluminum, and stainless steel are the best choices for gas stove cookware.

 Here’s how I cook Malai Kofta at Debjanir Rannaghar!

-Print
+Print Pin

 Malai Kofta